 How Can I Reduce Skin Reactions?

 - Gently cleanse the treated area using lukewarm water and a mild soap such as Ivory, Dove, Neutrogena, Basis, Castile, or Aveeno Oatmeal Soap.
-Do not rub.
+Don’t rub.
 Pat your skin dry with a soft towel or use a hair dryer on a cool setting.

 - Try not to scratch or rub the treated area.

-- Do not apply any ointment, cream, lotion, or powder to the treated area unless your radiation oncologist or nurse has prescribed it.
+- Don’t put any ointment, cream, lotion, or powder on the treated area unless your radiation oncologist or nurse has prescribed it.

-- Do not wear tight-fitting clothing or clothes made from harsh fabrics such as wool or corduroy.
+- Don’t wear tight-fitting clothing or clothes made from harsh fabrics like wool or corduroy.
 These fabrics can irritate the skin.
-Instead, choose clothes made from natural fibers such as cotton.
+Instead, choose clothes made from natural fibers like cotton.

-- Do not expose the treated area to extreme heat or cold.
+- Don’t expose the treated area to extreme heat or cold.
 Avoid using an electric heating pad, hot water bottle, or ice pack.

-- Do not expose the treated area to direct sunlight, as sun exposure may intensify your skin reaction and lead to severe sunburn.
+- Don’t expose the treated area to direct sunlight.
+That could intensify your skin reaction and lead to a severe sunburn.
 Choose a sunscreen of SPF 30 or higher.
 Protect the treated area from direct sunlight even after your course of treatment is over.

 Will Radiation Therapy Make Me Tired?

-Everyone has his or her own energy level, so radiation treatment will affect each person differently.
-Patients often feel fatigue after several weeks of treatment.
-For most patients, this fatigue is mild.
-However, a loss of energy may require some patients to change their daily routine.
+People often feel fatigue (tiredness) after several weeks of treatment.
+For most, this fatigue is mild.
+But some people lose a lot of energy and need to change their daily routine.

-If your doctor thinks you should limit your activity, he or she will discuss it with you.
+If your doctor thinks you should limit how active you are, they’ll discuss it with you.

 - Eat well-balanced, nutritious meals.

-3-D conformal radiation therapy uses CT-based treatment (CT is short for computed tomography, which uses X-rays to produce detailed pictures inside the body) combined with three-dimensional images of a prostate tumor.
+3D conformal radiation therapy uses CT-based treatment combined with three-dimensional images of a prostate tumor.
+CT is short for computed tomography, which uses X-rays to produce detailed pictures inside the body.

-Radiation is aimed at the prostate gland from numerous directions, thus minimizing the damage to normal tissue.
-This technique allows for precise delivery of radiation doses.
-So far, it has worked well for localized tumors, such as prostate cancer limited to the prostate gland.
+So far, this technique has worked well for localized tumors such as prostate cancer limited to the prostate gland.

 - All patients have a CT scan specifically for radiation therapy treatment and planning.

-- The CT data is electronically transferred to the 3-dimensional treatment planning computer.
+- The CT data is electronically transferred to the 3D treatment planning computer.

-- The doctor defines the area to be treated along with surrounding areas, such as the bladder, rectum, bowel, and bones.
+- The doctor defines the area to be treated along with surrounding areas, like the bladder, rectum, bowel, and bones.

-- An optimal radiation beam and dose are analyzed using a 3-dimensional computer-generated model.
+- An optimal radiation beam and dose are analyzed using a 3D computer-generated model.